skailasa/skailasa.github.io/_posts/2018-11-26-sorting-algorithms.md

 the sub-problem solutions together into a final solution.

 Merge sort closely follows this paradigm.
-Intuitively, it operates by dividing an n-element list into two subsequences of n/2 elements each, sorting the subsequences, and finally merging the results.
+Intuitively, it operates by dividing an $n$ element list into two subsequences of $\frac{n}{2}$ elements each, sorting the subsequences, and finally merging the results.
 The recursion has a base case of when you have a list of only a single element which is already sorted.

-Our major motivation here is to save on time-complexity, and the recursive division of our problem space gives us a clue to it being significantly less than O(N^2) like for selection sort.
+Our major motivation here is to save on time-complexity, and the recursive division of our problem space gives us a clue to it being significantly less than $O(N^2)$ like for selection sort.
 However, an implementation example should clarify this.

 To understand the merge operation a didactic example is sorting a deck of cards.
-Imagine two piles of cards, picking one up off one pile and one off the the other pile, comparing the two values and placing face down in a third pile.
+Imagine two piles of cards, picking one up off one pile and one off the the other pile, comparing the two values and placing face down in a third pile the smallest card.
 We do this until one of the first two piles are empty, at which point we place the remaining cards from the non-empty pile down on the third pile.

 We can sort by dividing the array to be sorted into two, and recursively calling sort on the two portions, finally merging the results.